lunagalvan/lunagalvan.github.io/index.md

 I am a computer science major at CSUF and I plan on graduating in 2028.

-# Favorite CPSC 120 L Labs
+# Favorite CPSC 120L Labs

 * Lab 1